Skip to main content

 A data diode contains special hardware designed in such a way that there are no known physical methods or properties that can be used to transmit information in the reverse direction, i.e. in the wrong direction through the data diode.
 A firewall configured for unidirectional traffic ensures this with software that may contain backdoors, bugs, and exploitable vulnerabilities.
 It is also difficult to guarantee the correctness of the configuration during the entire time the firewall is in operation.
 In addition, there are examples of firewalls which, despite being configured for unidirectional traffic, still allowed some data traffic in the wrong direction.

-Can a data diode function function in both directions?
+Can a data diode function in both directions?

 That depends on how the question is meant.
 One data diode cannot function in both ways as a data diode guarantees unidirectional separation between network interfaces.
 It contains optical fiber with a transmitter on one side and a receiver on the other side, with no chance of a two-way transfer.
 But you can of course make a two-way secure communication design with a data diode in each direction.
 Another option when you need a secure two-way communication is to use Security Gateways, e.g. Advenicas ZoneGuard.
 ZoneGuard, allows for a strictly controlled two-way filtered information flow supporting third party controls for enforcing a digitally signed information policy.
 Read more about ZoneGuard.